-Director since 2011 Independent Mr. Alain Tremblay has extensive experience in management, particularly in finance and operations for the real estate and construction sectors.
+Mr. Alain Tremblay has extensive experience in management, particularly in finance and operations for the real estate and construction sectors.
+Since March 2021, Mr. Tremblay has held the position of Chief Financial Officer of Brigil, a real estate company mainly dedicated to the creation of residential communities in the Gatineau/Ottawa region.
+From 2013 to 2021, he was Senior Vice President Finance and Operations for Gestion Benoit Dumoulin, with a focus on real estate development and residential construction.
+From 2002 to 2013, he acted as Vice-President Finance for various organizations.
 From 1996 to 2000, he worked as a financial analyst and then as Finance Director of Internal Audit for Provigo/Loblaw Companies.
 Subsequently, he served as Controller for Gildan Activewear and was strongly involved in the international implementation of various information systems.
-In 2002, he served as Vice President of Finance for Grilli Property Group.
-He then joined Gouverneur Hôtels, successfully leading a new ERP system implementation.
-Since 2013, he has worked as Senior Vice President Finance and Operations for Gestion Benoit Dumoulin, with a focus on real estate development and residential construction.

 Mr. Tremblay holds a bachelor degree in Accounting from the Université du Québec à Montréal and a university certification in Corporate Governance from Université Laval.
 He is a Chartered Professional Accountant (CPA, CA) of the Order of Chartered Professional Accountants of Québec, Certified Corporate Director (ASC) of the College of Corporate Directors of Université Laval, and Chartered Director (C. Dir.) from The Directors College.

-2019 meeting attendance 100% Committee membership Audit Committee and Chair of the Corporate Governance and Human Capital Committee Other public company boards in the past five years None Securities held 91,000 common shares 75,000 stock options Total equity ownership: \$1,157,510
+Director since 2011 2020 meeting attendance 100% Independent Committee membership Audit Committee and Chair of the Corporate Governance and Human Capital Committee Other public company boards in the past five years None Securities held 68,000 common shares 75,000 stock options Total equity ownership: \$1,469,760 Securities held 75,000 stock options